sahilramani/sahilramani.github.io/_posts/2021-11-28-how-to-setup-python3-and-jupyter-notebook-on-jetson-nano-faster.md

     c.NotebookApp.open_browser = False
     c.NotebookApp.ip = '*'

 Give it a password of your choice, and then we set the python kernel to work with Jupyter.
-This step is optional, but ensures we’re using the correct python version for Jupyter Notebook.
+This step is optional, but ensures we're using the correct python version for Jupyter Notebook.

     python -m ipykernel install --user

 ## Step 7 : Run Jupyter Notebook
-Once this is all done, let’s run Jupyter Notebook.
-If you aren’t in the virtual environment, activate the ‘jupyter’ virtual environment we created first.
+Once this is all done, let's run Jupyter Notebook.
+If you aren't in the virtual environment, activate the 'jupyter' virtual environment we created first.

     conda activate jupyter
     jupyter notebook